 About half of the staff are directly concerned with horticulture and the care of the plant collections displayed across the 40 acres of this outstanding heritage-listed Garden.
 The other positions cover science, education, development, visitor services and administration.
 Each year, seven trainees join the staff to complete the Certificate of Practical Horticulture and Plantsmanship.

 Sally began her career at the Garden as a horticultural trainee and is now the Head of Horticulture.
 She supervises a team of 17 permanent horticultural staff across the Garden’s eight horticultural sections, and seven trainees.
-She also oversees the accredited trainee programme, The Cambridge Certificate in Practical Horticulture and Plantsmanship. @Sally_Petitt
+She also oversees the accredited trainee programme, the Cambridge Certificate in Practical Horticulture and Plantsmanship.
+Follow Sally on twitter:@Sally_Petitt

 Anna looks after the Garden’s communications with the public and visitors as well as developing projects with current and future funders.